solid-contrib/conformance-test-harness/USAGE.md

 and give an indication of the server's overall conformance.

 ### Interpreting Result Counts
-The Scenario counts represent the results of all individual tests that were run but does not indicate whether a test that failed was part of a mandatory or optional requirement.
+The Scenario counts represent the results of all individual tests that were run.
 The possible outcomes for scenarios are:
 * `passed` - the scenario test passed
 * `failed` - the scenario test failed
 * `cantTell` - the scenario was aborted without a pass or fail being a clear outcome, normally because a condition was